heiner/dylaniki/Love_Minus_Zero_No_Limit.md

 * * * * *

 <h3>
-*Don’t Look Back* version
+*Don't Look Back* version

 </h3>
-Below is the interlude between the verses, as played in *Don’t Look Back* (the “Donovan” scene).
+Below is the interlude between the verses, as played in *Don't Look Back* (the “Donovan” scene).

       C         Csus4 C Csus2 C                     G   F